Luos-io/Documentation/src/pages/tools/pyluos.md

 > **Note:** *Unknown* service types are defaulty set for custom service types such as some [Luos apps](../luos-technology/services/service_type.md).

-### Get and set services informations
+### Get and set services information
 Once you have detected your services, you can use these information like variables.

-To access values you have to address them in the device object following this rules :
+To access values you have to address them in the device object following this rules:

 ```python
 device.service_alias.variable
 ```

-For example :
+For example:

 ```python
 device.rgb_led_mod.color = [50,80,5] # Change the color of the LED in "rgb_led_mod" service